Multi-messenger Emission from Tidal Waves in Neutron Star Oceans: Tidal Interaction

 \subsubsection{Neutron Star Binary and Neutron Star-Black Hole Binary}

-The initial conditions and orbital motion of BNSs and NSBHs are largely the same when the orbital separation exceeds the diameter of the neutron star.
-Due to the low mode frequencies of the three neutron star oceans, resonance will occur very early in the inspiral.
-As such, we consider both BNSs and NSBHs at early times.
+The initial conditions and orbital motion of BNSs and NSBHs are largely the same when the orbital separation well exceeds the diameter of stellar mass black holes.
+Due to the lower mode frequencies of the three neutron star oceans, resonance will occur earlier in the inspiral than $f$-mode resonances.
+As such, we consider both BNSs and NSBHs at earlier times.

 For an inspiraling circular binary, the time derivative of the true anomaly $\dot{\Phi}$ is just the orbital frequency

 where $G$ is the gravitational constant, $M$ is the mass of the neutron star that is tidally perturbed, $M_*$ is the mass of the companion object, and $D(t)$ is the orbital separation as a function of time.
 The second derivative of the true anomaly is